8. Appendix

 • step risers should be between 150mm and 180mm, and preferably 150mm for P-6 schools and early learning facilities

-Technical Specifications5.3.10 Stairs and ramps; Balustrades and bleachers
+5.3.10 Stairs and ramps; Balustrades and bleachers

-Stair and ramp handrails in facilities containing primary or early learning aged children have different handrail requirements, as per NCC D3D22.
+Stair and ramp handrails in facilities containing primary or early childhood aged children have different handrail requirements, as per NCC D3D22.
 Handrails, particularly lower ones, must be designed in a way that does not create a climbing risk.
 Openings in barriers in early learning facilities must not exceed 125mm.
-All balustrades and barriers must be non-scalable, with no horizontal rails or potential footholds, which could be used for climbing.
-In early learning facilities, in particular, non-scalable mesh screening may be a necessary supplementary measure.

-Where a balustrade forms a barrier or fence around the early learning facility (i.e. above ground floor in multilevel buildings or protecting from water or climbing hazards) it must be 2000mm AFL, non-scalable and not have an item within 1000mm that could be used to scale.
+Where a balustrade forms a barrier or fence around the early learning facility (i.e. above ground floor in multilevel buildings or protecting from water or climbing hazards) it must be 2,000mm AFL, non-scalable and not have an item within 1,000mm that could be used to scale.
 In addition, mesh wire fencing must form the balustrade to reduce climbing risk and items, such as children's play items, inadvertently passing through the barrier dropping below.

-Technical Specifications5.3.12 Plumbing fixtures; Toilet facilities
+5.3.11 Plumbing fixtures; Toilet facilities

-• Amenities for staff, students, children and visitors must be provided to satisfy the following: [...]
+Amenities for staff, students, children and visitors must be provided to satisfy the following: […]

-Technical Specifications
+Technical specifications

-Toilets and sanitaryware in early learning facilities
+5.3.11 Plumbing fixtures; Toilets and sanitaryware in early learning facilities

 • children's bathrooms are located with direct access to indoor education and play spaces and outdoor spaces, and